>>> def simple_coroutine(): # (1)

 I also rewrote the tests as doctests, so you can see the output of the various coroutines and classes without running the script.
 The refactored example is posted as a GitHub gist.

-appear in a message to the Python Tutor list, "Comparing two CSV files using Python" by Peter Otten, and a Rock-Paper-Scissors game in Ian Ward’s "Iterables, Iterators, and Generators" tutorial published as an iPython notebook.
+Other interesting examples of yield from without asyncio appear in a message to the Python Tutor list, "Comparing two CSV files using Python" by Peter Otten, and a Rock-Paper-Scissors game in Ian Ward’s "Iterables, Iterators, and Generators" tutorial published as an iPython notebook.

-Guido van Rossum sent a long message to the python-tulip Google Group titled "The difference between yield
+Guido van Rossum sent a long message to the python-tulip Google Group titled "The difference between yield and yield-from`" that is worth reading.
+Nick Coghlan posted a heavily commented version of the `yield from expansion to Python-Dev on March 21, 2009; in the same message, he wrote:

 Whether or not different people will find code using

-difficult to understand or not will have more to do with their grasp of the concepts of cooperative multitasking in general more so than the underlying trickery involved in allowing truly nested generators.
+yield fromdifficult to understand or not will have more to do with their grasp of the concepts of cooperative multitasking in general more so than the underlying trickery involved in allowing truly nested generators.

 Experimenting with discrete event simulations is a great way to become comfortable with cooperative multitasking.
 Wikipedia’s "Discrete event simulation" article is a good place to start.[18]
 A short tutorial about writing discrete event simulations by hand (no special libraries) is Ashish Gupta’s "Writing a Discrete Event Simulation: Ten Easy Lessons."
 The code is in Java so it’s class-based and uses no coroutines, but can easily be ported to Python.
 Regardless of the code, the tutorial is a good short introduction to the terminology and components of a discrete event simulation.
 Converting Gupta’s examples to Python classes and then to classes leveraging coroutines is a good exercise.